 2. Sell homemade products

-When you have the ability to control nearly every aspect of the products you sell, you can make them more cost effective, improve their quality, or cater them to a certain audience by targeting demand in the market.
+When you control nearly every aspect of the products you sell, you can make them more cost effective, improve their quality, or cater them to a certain audience by targeting demand in the market.

 Josh Pigford already had a thriving home business in a business analytics startup, but wanted to find a way to flex his creative muscles.
 He started printing succulent planters at home with his 3D printer—and a new business was born.
 Cedar & Sail now carries planters, coasters, and other small desk tchotchkes.

 - How to sell candles